opensearch-project/documentation-website/_query-dsl/query-dsl/compound/boosting.md

 ## Parameters

-The following table lists all top-level parameters `boosting` queries support.
+The following table lists all top-level parameters supported by `boosting` queries.

 Parameter | Description
 :--- | :---